 The Joint Programme’s efforts focus on building existing and emerging national and local capacities to address, and fundamentally transform the underlying causes of conflict.
 Recognizing that national ownership, inclusivity and sustainability of peace efforts are key to success, the Joint Programme works on a premise that national actors are best placed to carry preventive work forward.
 Peace and Development Advisors (PDAs) are at the forefront of the Programme’s efforts to empower national stakeholders to strengthen existing mechanisms and capacities for inclusive dialogue, mediation and national peace architectures.
 PDAs also support the UN system to effectively adapt and respond to complex political situations and identify areas for preventive action.
 Over the years, the community of PDAs has grown significantly, reflecting the increasing need for conflict prevention as well as the realization of the value of embedding capacities for conflict analysis, conflict sensitive programming, and strategic leadership on conflict prevention within UN Country Teams.

-Africa: Burundi, Burkina Faso, Cameroon, Chad, Congo, Cote d'Ivoire, Eritrea, Ethiopia, Great Lakes, Guinea, Gambia*, Liberia*, Lesotho, Mauritania, Madagascar, Mozambique, Niger, Nigeria *, Sierra Leone, Togo, Uganda, Zimbabwe (Total: 23)
+Africa: Angola, Benin, Burkina Faso, Cameroon, Chad, Comoros, Congo, Côte d'Ivoire, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gambia, Guinea, Guinea-Bissau, Kenya, Liberia, Lesotho, Madagascar, Malawi, Mauritania, Mozambique, Niger, Nigeria, Senegal, Sierra Leone, Sao Tome and Principe, Togo, Uganda, Zambia, Zimbabwe

-Europe/CIS: Bosnia and Herzegovina*, Kyrgyzstan, Moldova, South Caucasus*, Tajikistan, Ukraine* (Total: 6)
+Europe and Central Asia: Bosnia and Herzegovina, Kyrgyzstan, Moldova, South Caucasus, Tajikistan, Ukraine*

-Asia/Pacific: Bangladesh, Cambodia, Fiji/Pacific, Maldives, Myanmar*, Papua New Guinea, Philippines*, Sri Lanka, Thailand (Total: 9)
+Asia and the Pacific: Bangladesh, Cambodia, Fiji/Pacific, Maldives, Myanmar, Nepal, Papua New Guinea, Philippines, Samoa, Sri Lanka, Thailand

-Latin America: Caribbean, El Salvador, Guatemala, Guyana/Suriname*, Honduras, Venezuela (Total: 6)
+Latin America: Bolivia, Brazil, Colombia, Caribbean, Ecuador, El Salvador, Guatemala, Guyana & Suriname, Haiti, Honduras, Peru, Venezuela

 Beyond the deployment of PDAs, the Joint Programme also facilitates deployment of short-term expertise to respond and engage in crisis settings, provides coordinated and complementary UNDP and DPPA support, analysis, and engagement in target countries, and builds on the expert knowledge of its stakeholders to share good practices, lessons learned, and engage in a community of practice.
 Aiming to serve as a platform that brings together various UN tools and approaches, the Join UNDP-DPPA Programme contributes to coherent UN engagement by working in partnership with other UN entities, such as the Peacebuilding Support Office (PBSO), UN Volunteers (UNV) and UN Women.